What is a screen mockup? The UI design stage you just can’t skip

 When you’re designing app or web interfaces it’s tempting to try to skip the mockup phase and just get stuff MVPed already.
 But mockups aren’t just the ugly sister to prototyping’s Cinderella; screen mockups are actually an integral part of awesome digital product design.
 That’s true even in projects that follow Lean principles or rapid prototyping.

-Let’s take a look at what a screen mockup should comprise, and how best to create screen mockups that complement your design process.
+Let’s take a look at what a screen mockup should comprise, and how best to design mockups that complement your design process.

 What is a screen mockup?

-It’s easy to get confused between wireframes, prototypes and mockups.
-In fact, we wrote a whole post about the differences over here.
-But to get a handle on the differences quickly, it’s best to think about how each fits into the design process.
+It’s easy to get confused about the difference between wireframes, prototypes and mockups.
+To get a handle on these differences quickly, it’s best to think about how each fits into the design process.

 Between idea and development, there are usually three or four design stages.
 At a glance the stages break down something like this:

 - UI sketching allows designers to work through all their bad ideas and single out the ideas with potential

 - Wireframes are where the information hierarchy, content grouping and core functionality are worked out

 - Prototypes bring together visuals and interactivity in real-free version of the final product

 These stages allow UI designers to test and iterate on their ideas quickly and cheaply, and to get sign off from stakeholders.
 And this isn’t solely applicable to brand new products.
 These four stages can be applied to interface updates or new versions too.